-Voit, who was hitting .322/.406/.561 with 12 home runs in 70 games with Memphis this season, was called up on June 25th.
-He hit .316/.366/.684 from his callup until the All Star Break while starting 9 of the team’s 15 games.
-With the return of Kolten Wong after the break, Voit’s playing time started to diminish, making just 5 starts in the next 16 games, hitting just .155.
+The numbers.
+Luke Voit was called up on June 25th and he hit .316/.366/.684 from his call up until the All Star Break while starting 9 of the team’s 15 games.
+With the return of Kolten Wong after the break, Voit’s playing time suffered and he made just 5 starts over the next 16 games and hit just .155.

-However in August, Voit had rebounded a little bit at the plate.
-He has hit .304 in August, including .375 in the two games he started.
-But he’s started just 2 of 19 games to this point.
+However, Voit’s numbers were turning around in August.
+He has hit .304 in August including .375 in the two games he’s started.
+But he has started just 2 of 19 games in August.

-The impact here is a little above average, so a 6/10.
-The biggest issue, as I pointed out yesterday, is the return of Piscotty into an already crowded and productive big league outfield.
+The impact.
+6/10.
+The biggest issue with the return of Piscotty, as I pointed out yesterday, is that it is into a crowded and productive big league outfield.

-Voit had been hitting and Gyorko had not been, so it’s pretty obvious that the team no longer sees Matt Carpenter as an option at third base as that would have been the most obvious way to find Voit additional playing time.
-But much like Matt Adams, there is no room for Voit in St. Louis as long as Carpenter is considered this team’s first baseman.
+Voit had been hitting and Gyorko had not been and yet Carpenter was not moved across the diamond to accomodate that.
+That move would have been the most logical way to find Voit more playing time, but much like was the case for Matt Adams, there is no room for him in St. Louis as long as Carpenter is considered this team’s first baseman.